 KPMG CONSULTING INTERVIEWS & RECRUITING

-Next, come face-to-face interviews which are going to be conducted by panels of 2-3 staff members.
+The firm has only one round of interviews, consisting of two hour-long interviews that are primarily behavioral-based.
+These face-to-face interviews are conducted by panels of 2-3 staff members.
 They will sometimes throw another round of panel interviews in there too, which will also include the manager you’ll be reporting to if you get the job.
-Again, you can expect a grilling on all fronts, where a demonstration of your technical knowledge and your compatibility with the firm are what’s going to separate you from a job offer.
+Again, you can expect a grilling on all fronts, where a demonstration of your technical knowledge and your compatibility with the firm are what will separate you from other candidates.